dependable-cps/HyperSym/README.md

 python main.py
 ```
 ## Input to HyperSym
+The user can provide input via the `dts.txt` file to configure the parameters and states required by the program, and a `text` file to specify the formula to be run.

-The `dts.txt` file should be formatted as follows:
+* The `dts.txt` file should be formatted as follows:

 ### Parameters